wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-3-code_interpreter.md

 2. **Download the sales by region data**

-    Once the task is complete, check the **files** folder to see the downloaded file.
+    Once the task is complete, check the **shared/files** folder to see the downloaded file.

     !!! info
         By default, the instructions specify that data downloads in CSV format.
 You can request other formats, such as JSON or Excel, by including the desired format in your query (e.g., ‘Download as JSON’).

 3. **Download as JSON**

-    Once the task is complete, check the **files** folder to see the downloaded file.
+    Once the task is complete, check the **shared/files** folder to see the downloaded file.

     !!! info
         The agent inferred from the conversation which file you wanted to create, even though you